FU-MedicalAI/PIID/README.md

 Pressure Injury Images Dataset (PIID) contains totally 1091 RGB color images with the size of 299x299 pixels for four stages (Stage-1, Stage-2, Stage-3, Stage-4) of pressure injuries.

-You're instructed to download, fill and sign the Researcher License Agreement (RLA).
-You need to represent your organization (students are not accepted) as a representative in your organization in order to request for the dataset.
-Please upload the form, scan it and send to the corresponding author, "betulay@firat.edu.tr".

-PIID is provided for the data used in the publication below:
+PIID is provided for the data used in the publication below (please refere the paper):
+Ay, Betul, et al. "Deep transfer learning-based visual classification of pressure injuries stages."
+Neural Computing and Applications (2022): 1-12.

+Data is available in (https://drive.google.com/drive/u/0/folders/12JouktrzXIo6ywpSe2OYWRYNNIxlEKvK)